appthrust/capt/docs/design/controlplane/endpoint-management.md

 1. **Separation of Concerns**
    - Endpoint management logic is isolated in a dedicated package
    - Clear responsibility boundaries
+   - CAPTCluster should not maintain its own copy of the endpoint

 2. **Resource Access**
    - Use of unstructured.Unstructured for flexible resource access